jatinsharma0e0/RockPaperBattle/README.md

 ## How to Play

 1. Choose a game mode from the landing page
-2. Select Rock (✊), Paper (✋), or Scissors (✌️)
+2. Select Rock (✊), Paper (✋), Scissors (✌️), or Fire (🔥)
 3. See the result and your updated score
 4. Continue playing or return to the menu
 5. Check your stats and achievements anytime
-6. Unlock the secret Fire (🔥) move after 10 wins!
-7. Try different AI personalities in settings
+6. Try different AI personalities in settings
+7. Enable Speed Mode for a timed challenge
+8. Watch for surprise Bonus Rounds with special rules!

 ## Development